When you have nausea and vomitingNausea - self-care; Vomiting - self-care

 - Watch a movie or TV to take your mind away from your nausea.

-- Anti-nausea medicines usually start working 30 - 60 minutes after you take them.
+- Anti-nausea medicines usually start working 30 to 60 minutes after you take them.

 If you are vomiting after taking any of your medicines, tell your doctor or nurse.